juliosueiras/vim-terraform-completion/README.md

 ```

 ## General Todo
+- [ ] (WIP) Refactoring Regex for linter and completion, and Trying out on api based(so it can integrade with other editor) solution
 - [x] Support for Neomake(Require further testing)
 - [X] Run terraform plan and output to a new window(`<leader>rr`)
 - [X] Async Run support(For Neovim/Vim 8)